dashpilot/quickstart-netlify-spaces/README.md

 # netlify-spaces

-Netlify functions for working with Amazon S3/Digitalocean Spaces
+Netlify functions for working with Amazon S3/Digitalocean Spaces.
+It uses Netlify Identity for authentication, so only logged-in users can make requests to S3/Spaces.

 ## How To: